Coons, US Senator from Delaware, will face primary challenge

 Delaware’s junior U.S. senator will face a primary challenge next year.

-The Delaware State News reported Monday that Jessica Scarane plans to run against U.S. Senator Chris Coons in the state’s Democratic primary.
+The Delaware State News reported Monday that Jessica Scarane plans to run against U.S. Sen. Chris Coons in the state’s Democratic primary.

 Scarane is a Wilmington-based digital strategist who serves as the board president of the nonprofit Girls Inc. The 34-year-old is running on a progressive platform that includes universal health care and tuition-free college.